 Trash and Recycling

-The city’s trash and recycling program with Waste Management offers curbside service to every home in Commerce City at no additional cost to residents.
-The Fully Automated Collection (FAC) service saves the city more than $600,000 per year and reduces environmental impacts by using compressed natural gas trucks.
-All homes are provided with two 96-gallon cans: one for trash (green lid) and one for recycling (yellow lid).
+The city’s trash and recycling program with Republic Services offers curbside service to homes in Commerce City at no additional cost to residents.
+Republic Services took over as the citywide hauler in 2020 on a five-year contract.
+All homes in the program are provided with two 95-gallon cans: one for trash (black lid) and one for recycling (blue lid).

 Visit the trash and recycling page to learn more